pragyanatvade/nerdsden-backup/content/posts/2019-01-06_9-software-design-lessons-i-learned-while-scaling-a-startup/index.md

 ---
 title: 9 Software Design Lessons I Learned While Scaling A Startup
-tags: Software Design,Startup,Software Development,Best Practices
+tags: Software Design,Startup,Software Development,Best Practices,Software Architecture
 cover: cover.jpg
 author: Pragyan Tripathi
 metaDescription: Are you a software developer in an early stage startup?
 In this article you will learn how can you build reliable software applications single handedly.
 Start being great at software design now!